coder/coder/examples/docker/README.md

 vim main.tf
 ```
 variable "docker_image" {
-  description = "What Docker imagewould you like to use for your workspace?"
+  description = "What Docker image would you like to use for your workspace?"
   default     = "codercom/enterprise-base:ubuntu"
   validation {
 -    condition     = contains(["codercom/enterprise-base:ubuntu", "codercom/enterprise-node:ubuntu", "codercom/enterprise-intellij:ubuntu"], var.docker_image)